sciZer0/7/v/README.md

 <h2>7 &nbsp Contributors</h2>

-Contributors are people who are allowed to be contributing to the Vote blockchain, and simultaneously to be receiving highly-generous Automated Donations — about **$1,2 million per year** or **$100,000 per month** — from Voters.
+Contributors are people who are allowed to be contributing to the Vote blockchain, and simultaneously to be receiving highly-generous Automated Donations — at least, **$1,2 million per year** or **$100,000 per month**, at best, many times more.

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously: